Matt Bitsko, Ph.D., Licensed Clinical Psychologist

 Elizabeth uses an integrated therapeutic approach that includes Cognitive Behavioral Therapy, Motivational Interviewing, and Interpersonal Process Therapy.
 This approach is tailored to meet the needs of each client, their family, and his or her treatment goals.

-When she is not practicing at Summit, Elizabeth provides psychological services to youth and their families in the ASK Pediatric Hematology/Oncology Clinic at Children’s Hospital of Richmond at VCU.
-Elizabeth enjoys spending time with her family and taking in all Richmond has to offer.
+When she is not practicing at Summit, Elizabeth enjoys spending time with her husband, young daughter, and goldendoodle, Bogey, taking in all Richmond has to offer.

 Louise O’Connor, MS, LPC, Licensed Professional Counselor